30 Qualities that Make Up Good Character

 A representation of the personality of a human.

 Character qualities are the traits that make up a person’s personality and individuality.
-They can be both positive and negative, such as honesty, self-confidence, empathy, creativity, and intelligence.
+They can be positive and negative, such as honesty, self-confidence, empathy, creativity, and intelligence.

 Character qualities are innate personal attributes that contribute to an individual’s personality.
 Examples of these traits include honesty, intelligence, and sincerity.